Jpwaters09/Comment-Remover/Privacy Policy.md

   <li>Data Control: All file operations are performed locally on your device, ensuring that you maintain complete ownership and privacy over your data.</li>
 </ul>

-### 7. Contact Us
+### 7. Contact Me
-If you have any questions, concerns, or feedback about this Privacy Policy, you can contact us at [jpwaters.github@gmail.com](mailto:jpwaters.github@gmail.com).
+If you have any questions, concerns, or feedback about this Privacy Policy, you can contact me at [jpwaters.github@gmail.com](mailto:jpwaters.github@gmail.com).